 In comparison to the other options in this selection, the Klein kit does have a bare bones and minimalist look to it.
 When competing with other kits which are packed with tools, frankly the Klein apprentice tool set does not have generosity on its side.

 What it lacks in budget-saving qualities, it regains in convenience.
 There is a lot to be said for having your most frequently used tools on you at all times.
-Upright tote arrangements on a belt are exceptionally helpful for easy identification of tools and instant accessibility.
+Upright tote arrangements on a tool belt are exceptionally helpful for easy identification of tools and instant accessibility.
 The pouch has 12 compartments and is made of Cordura fabric, which has the benefit of being durable, lightweight, and easy to wash.
 The weave makes it resistant to punctures, which is the most likely form of wear and tear.

 The tools themselves are of a high quality.
 Klein is a respected name in terms of craftmanship and durability.
 You get a lot of functionality in a small bundle, and since we’re not dealing with a 168-piece kit here, we’ll itemize what you get for your money: Four screwdrivers, insulated and with cushion-grip handles for solid torque and comfort; angle-headed diagonal cutters made with short jaws and beveled edges for close cuts; a tidy little wire stripper, which can also loop and gauge 10-18 AWG solid wire; and four sets of pliers.
 The Lineman pliers feature the dual function of being able to secure and tug flat steel fish tape without damaging it, so that potentially saves you the need to get a RIDS kit.